Grant094/digital-super-skill-pinball/README.md

 This app is in no way affiliated with WizKids or the Super-Skill Pinball brand.

+# Play Now
+You can play a live version of this right now at [https://ss-pinball.vercel.app/](https://ss-pinball.vercel.app/).

 # Technology
 - JavaScript
 - React